Customize Consent Preferences

 Our Team

-Led by our manage Sophey Mills, our team (most Grangetown residents) ensures the Pavilion delivers everything the community needs, and we couldn’t do without them.
+Our team (made up of many Grangetown residents) ensures the Pavilion delivers everything the community needs, and we couldn’t do without them.

 Megan Dwyer